Factbox - Five worst snowstorms in New York City history

-SYDNEY New Caledonia was bracing for high winds, massive waves, and heavy rain as a powerful cyclone bore down on the French South Pacific territory on Monday.

-An intense blizzard has dumped 25.1 inches (63.8 cm) of snow in New York City's Central Park, the National Weather Service said on Saturday, ranking it No.3 among the city's worst snow storms.
+New York Mayor Bill de Blasio said on Saturday that an intense blizzard that is forecast to drop as much as 30 inches (76.2 cm) of snow on the city this weekend has the potential to be one of the top five winter storms in recorded history.

-The following are the five worst snowstorms to hit the largest city in the United States before this week, according to the NWS:
+Here are five worst snowstorms ever to hit the largest city in the United States, according to the National Weather Service:

 - 26.9 inches (68.3 cm), Feb.
 11-12, 2006